Corridors of Power

-Reinvigorating Russia’s Eurasian Land Bridge, and developing Mongolia’s Steppe Road are expected to lead to considerable advances in trade along this corridor.
+Elsewhere, efforts to reinvigorate Russia’s Eurasian Land Bridge are also expected to lead to considerable advances in trade along this corridor.
 One of the most high-profile projects is the construction of a railroad bridge over the Amur River that borders China and Russia, dramatically reducing the journey time between the countries.
 Construction is slated for completion by the end of 2020.

-In relative terms, China’s trade relationships with Russia and Mongolia are not yet that large, although trade is growing rapidly between China and Russia (estimated at USD100 billion in 2018) and a free-trade deal between the two nations may see an explosion of commerce in the region.
+In relative terms, China’s trade relationships with Russia and Mongolia are not yet that large, although trade is growing rapidly between China and Russia (estimated at USD110.8 billion in 2019) and a free-trade deal between the two nations may see an explosion of commerce in the region.
 China is already the largest source of imports and exports for both Mongolia and Russia.

 Boosting trade is just one of the benefits of the projects along this corridor, which links China with the five countries of Indochina – Thailand, Myanmar, Laos, Cambodia and Vietnam – and also with Malaysia and Singapore.
-Beijing hopes B&R investments will help improve the under-resourced infrastructure in the region and also tie in with smaller national projects like Thailand’s Eastern Economic Corridor and Malaysia’s Digital Free Trade Zone.
+It’s hoped BRI investments will help improve the under-resourced infrastructure in the region and also tie in with smaller national projects like Thailand’s Eastern Economic Corridor and Malaysia’s Digital Free Trade Zone.

 China-Central Asia-Western Asia